lorinbaum/lorinbaum.github.io/posts/tinygrad dev exploration.md

   allbufs: Dict[LazyBuffer, None] = {}
   simple_pads: Set[LazyBuffer] = set()
   children: DefaultDict[LazyBuffer, Dict[LazyBuffer, None]] = defaultdict(dict)

   for out in outs: _recurse_lb(out.base, realizes, allbufs, simple_pads, children, scheduled=True)
   ```
-strange that it uses `out.base` it means if the latest lazybuffer were a reshape, it would be ignored for now.
+strange that it uses `out.base` it means if the latest lazybuffer was already on clang and a reshape, it would be ignored for now.

 from `engine/schedule.py`
 ```python